nasd4q/python-tetris/README.md

 ## How to use

 * Download ZIP from github and unzip
-* command line from this folder :
+* command line from unzipped folder :
      - OPTIONAL - create virtual env and activate it
      - install the requirements : `pip3 install -r requirements.txt` (pygame)
      - `python3 gamev33.py`